-To attend and vote at the Annual Meeting, please visit www.virtualshareholdermeeting.com/VIEW2022 and follow the instructions included in this Proxy Statement, on your proxy card, or in the email you received regarding our proxy materials.
+To attend and vote at the Annual Meeting, please visit www.virtualshareholdermeeting.com/VIEW2023 and follow the instructions included in this Proxy Statement or on your proxy card.
 Online access to the Annual Meeting will begin approximately 15 minutes prior to the start of the Annual Meeting.
-Please see "Attending the 2022 Annual Meeting of Stockholders of View, Inc." below for additional information.
+Please see "Attending the 2023 Annual Meeting of Stockholders of View, Inc." below for additional information.